satasushi/cc-tweaked-redstone-sender-receiver/README.md

+# major thanks to my sibling for cleaning up some of the code after i wrote it, and making omnidirectional input and output possible

 # how to get it to work
 ## 1. install level os on both computers (alternativly put it inside the directory of the computer)
 ### wget run https://install.leveloper.cc/